-When you’re choosing kitchen floor tile, considerations about usage and appearance should be at the top of your mind.
+When choosing kitchen floor tile for your project, considerations about usage and appearance should be top of mind.
 Picking the right tile can ensure you’re able to enjoy a stylish and durable kitchen floor for years, while picking the wrong tile can lead to frustration, cost-overruns and even the need to re-do the tile installation in the worst cases.

 1. The Right Tile Type